-2. You train a black-box model on the training data.
+- 1. You are given a handful of training points, e.g., labeled documents.
+Color indicates the label. - 2.
+You train a black-box model on the training data.

-- 2. You train a black-box model on the training data. - 3.
+- 1. You are given a handful of training points, e.g., labeled documents.
+Color indicates the label. - 2.
+You train a black-box model on the training data. - 3.
 How to obtain a white-box model that mimics its predictions?

-- 2. You train a black-box model on the training data. - 3.
+- 1. You are given a handful of training points, e.g., labeled documents.
+Color indicates the label. - 2.
+You train a black-box model on the training data. - 3.
 How to obtain a white-box model that mimics its predictions? - 4.
 Sample a large set of synthetic inputs they have no label yet!

-- 2. You train a black-box model on the training data. - 3.
+- 1. You are given a handful of training points, e.g., labeled documents.
+Color indicates the label. - 2.
+You train a black-box model on the training data. - 3.
 How to obtain a white-box model that mimics its predictions? - 4.
 Sample a large set of synthetic inputs they have no label yet! - 5.
 Use the black-box model's prediction to label these synthetic inputs.

-- 2. You train a black-box model on the training data. - 3.
+- 1. You are given a handful of training points, e.g., labeled documents.
+Color indicates the label. - 2.
+You train a black-box model on the training data. - 3.
 How to obtain a white-box model that mimics its predictions? - 4.
 Sample a large set of synthetic inputs they have no label yet! - 5.
 Use the black-box model's prediction to label these synthetic inputs. - 6.
 Use the synthetic examples to train a white-box model and voilà!

-How large should the synthetic data set S be?
+$\blacksquare$ How large should the synthetic data set S be?

-- Start with a small S - Grow S and retrain until $d(f,g) \leq \tau$ , with $\tau$ controllable threshold.
+- Start with a small S - Grow S and retrain until $d(f,g) \le \tau$ , with $\tau$ controllable threshold.